-- 12. Should a player take one of his own men with another, his adversary has the option of obliging him to move either. - 13.
-If a player make a false move, i. e., play a piece or pawn to any square to which it cannot legally be moved, his adversary has the choice of three penalties, viz.: 1st, of compelling him to let the piece or pawn remain on the square to which he played it; 2nd, to move it correctly to another square; 3rd, to replace the piece or pawn and move his king. - 14.
-Should a player move out of his turn, his adversary may choose whether both moves shall remain, or the second be retracted. - 15.
-When a pawn is first moved in a game, it may be played one or two squares; but in the latter case the opponent has the privilege of taking it en passant with any pawn which could have taken it had it been played one square only.
-A pawn cannot be taken en passant by a piece. - 16.
-A player cannot castle in the following cases: 1st.
-If the king or rook have been moved.
-2nd. the king be in check.
-3rd.
-If there be any piece between the king and rook.
-4th.
-If the king pass over any space attacked by one of the adversary's pieces or pawns. - Should a player castle in any of the above cases, his adversary has the choice of three penalties, viz.: 1st, of insisting that the move remain; 2nd, of compelling him to move the king; 3rd, of compelling him to move the rook. - 17.
-If a player touch a piece or pawn that cannot be moved without leaving the king in check, he must replace the piece or pawn and move his king; but if the king cannot be moved, no penalty can be in inflicted. - 18.
-If a player attack the adverse king without saying "check," his adversary is not obliged to attend to it; but, if the former, in playing his next move, were to say "check," each player must retract his last move, and he that is under check must obviate it. - 19.
-If the king has been in check for several moves, and it cannot be ascertained how it occurred, the player whose king is in check must retract his last move, and free his king from the check; but if the moves made subsequent to the check be known, they must be retracted. - 20.
-Should a player say "check" without giving it, and his adversary in consequence move his king, or touch a piece or pawn to interpose, he may retract such move, provided is adversary have not completed his next move. - 21.
-Every pawn which has reached the eighth or last square of the chess-board, must be immediately exchanged for a queen or any other piece the player may think fit even though all the pieces remain on the board.
-It follows, therefore, that he may have two or more queens, three or more rooks, bishops, or knights. - 22.
-If a player remain at the end of the game, with a rook and bishop against a rook; with both bishops only; with knight and bishop only, etc., he must checkmate his adversary in fifty moves on each side at most, or the game will be considered as drawn; the fifty moves commence from the time the adversary gives notice that he will count them.
-This law holds good for all other checkmates of pieces only, such as queen or rook only, queen against a rook, etc., etc. - 23.
-If a player agree to checkmate with a particular piece or pawn, or on a particular square, or engage to force his adversary to stalemate or checkmate him, he is not restricted to any number of moves. - 24.
-A stalemate is a drawn game. - 25.
-If a player make a false move, castle improperly, etc., etc., the adversary must take notice of such irregularity before he touches a piece or pawn, or he will not be allowed to inflict any penalty. - 26.
+- XVI.
+A player cannot castle in the following cases:- 1.
+If the King or Rook have been moved.
+2. If the King be in check.
+3. If there be any piece between the King and Rook.
+4. If the King pass over any square attacked by one of the adversary's pieces or Pawns.
+Should a player castle in any of the above cases, his adversary has the choice of three penalties; viz., 1st, of insisting that the move remain; 2nd, of compelling him to move the King; 3rd, of compelling him to move the Rook.- - XVII.
+If a player touch a piece or Pawn that cannot be moved without leaving the King in check, he must replace the piece or Pawn and move his King; but if the King cannot be moved, no penalty can be inflicted. - XVIII.
+If a player attack the adverse King without saying "Check," his adversary is not obliged to attend to it; but, if the former, in playing his next move, were to say "Check," each player must retract his last move, and he that is under check must obviate it. - XIX.
+If the King has been in check for several moves, and it cannot be ascertained how it occurred, the player whose King is in check must retract his last move and free his King from the check; but if the moves made subsequent to the check be known, they must be retracted. - XX.
+Should a player say "Check" without giving it, and his adversary in consequence move his King, or touch a piece or Pawn to interpose, he may retract such move, provided his adversary have not completed his next move. - XXI.
+Every Pawn which has reached the eighth or last square of the Chess board, must be immediately exchanged for a Queen or any other piece the player may think fit, even though all the pieces remain on the board.
+It follows, therefore, that he may have two or more Queens, three or more Rooks, Bishops, or Knights. - XXII.
+If a player remain, at the end of the game, with a Rook and Bishop against a Rook; with both Bishops only; with Knight and Bishop only, &c., he must checkmate his adversary in fifty moves on each side at most, or the game will be considered as drawn: the fifty moves commence from the time the adversary gives notice that he will count them.
+The law holds good for all other checkmates of pieces only, such as Queen, or Rook only, Queen against a Rook, &c. &c. - XXIII.
+If a player agree to checkmate with a particular piece or Pawn, or on a particular square, or engage to force his adversary to stalemate or checkmate him, he is not restricted to any number of moves. - XXIV.
+A stalemate is a drawn game. - XXV.
+If a player make a false move, castle improperly, &c. &c., the adversary must take notice of such irregularity before he touches a piece or Pawn, or he will not be allowed to inflict any penalty. - XXVI.
 Should any question arise respecting which there is no law, or in case of a dispute respecting any law, the players must refer the point to the most skilful and disinterested bystanders, and their decision must be considered as conclusive.